Annual CTS Research Poster Competition at ATS

 The goal of the annual CTS Research Poster Competition is to recognize excellence in respiratory research and to provide young investigators with a forum for the interchange of ideas.
 The competition showcases the contributions of up and coming Canadian researchers in a format that facilitates networking among peers and with national leaders in respiratory research and the international respiratory research community.
 The poster competition is a partnership initiative of the CTS and the American Thoracic Society (ATS).
 Established investigators associated with the CTS adjudicate the top 30 posters selected from all of the abstracts submitted to the ATS International Conference by Canadian-based respiratory research trainees, graduate students and clinical and basic research fellows.
 The selected posters fall into two streams: clinical and basic science research.
-The 2020 research poster competition will be held in Philadelphia, PA.
+The 2020 research poster competition was cancelled due to COVID-19.

 9th Annual CTS Research Poster Competition at ATS